PThanapon/e7herodata/README.md

-<h2>Welcome to E7 Hero Data!<h2/>

-A project where I collect and analysed the base stat of heroes from Epic Seven.

-<h3> <ins>Background Information</ins> <h3/>

-<p>Epic Seven is a mobile turn-based strategy role playing game.<p/>

-<p>In Epic Seven, each character is categorized based on their raity, class and horoscope and depending in the combination of the 3, they will have a unique statline specific to the combination<p/>

-<h3> <ins> What does ChatGPT says? </ins></h3>

 # Project: E7 Hero Data

 ## Introduction

-The "E7 Hero Data" project is a comprehensive undertaking that involves web scraping, data analysis, visualization, and the creation of an interactive web dashboard.
-This project is dedicated to extracting, analyzing, and presenting data related to characters from a popular game or application, referred to as "E7."
+The "E7 Hero Data" is a personal project which involves web scraping, data analysis, visualization, and the creation of an interactive web dashboard.
+This project is dedicated to extracting, analyzing, and presenting data related to characters from the game Epic Seven.

+For some context, Epic Seven is a turn-based strategy game developed by a Korean game company Smilegate.
+In a fight, heroes take turns to use their ability to deal damage, heal or provide utility such as buffing allies and debuffing enemies.

 ## Part 1: Data Extraction (e7xscrape.py)